Are Fermented Foods Good Or Bad For You? Find Out NOW

 It is the leading cause of indigestion, bloating, acidity, flatulence, IBS, leaky gut syndrome, malabsorption in the gut, and so on.
 In these cases, most of the minerals and vitamins from our food do not get absorbed in our bodies.

 When you have the correct ratio of good and bad gut bacteria, you have proper digestion and assimilation of food, improved bowel movement, and good colon health.
+This balance is where the true magic of fermented food and gut health lies.
+Consuming fermented foods regularly helps reestablish this delicate balance, proving how vital the connection between fermented food and gut health really is.

 The fermentation process promotes the growth of beneficial bacteria – probiotics.
 Probiotics help populate your gut with good gut bacteria.
 These can help restore the missing gut bacteria balance and promote relief from digestive issues.